Biological activity: Applications

+Dental implants

 Bioactivity is a key property that promotes osseointegration for bonding and better stability of dental implants.
 Bioglass coatings represent high surface area and reactivity leading to an effective interaction of the coating material and surrounding bone tissues.
 In the biological environment, the formation of a layer of carbonated hydroxyapatite (CHA) initiates bonding to the bone tissues.
 The bioglass surface coating undergoes leaching/exchange of ions, dissolution of glass, and formation of the HA layer that promotes cellular response of tissues.
 The high specific surface area of bioactive glasses is likely to induce quicker solubility of the material, availability of ions in the surrounding area, and enhanced protein adsorption ability.
 These factors altogether contribute toward the bioactivity of bioglass coatings.
 In addition, tissue mineralization (bone, teeth) is promoted while tissue forming cells are in direct contact with bioglass materials.